Ectopic Pregnancy: Causes, Symptoms & Treatments

 • Remove part or all of the affected fallopian tube

 Emergency surgery is required if the fallopian tube has ruptured, to stop internal bleeding and protect the mother’s life.
+For expert evaluation and advanced Ectopic pregnancy surgery, consult Dr. Preeti Rastogi, a highly experienced gynaecologist in Gurgaon.

 3. Expectant Management